 The cell theory

-M.J.
-Schleiden and Theodore Schwann formulated the “cell theory in 1838. the cell theory was based on three observation as-
+the cell theory was based on three observations as-

 - all organisms are composed of cells.